NganJason/Pomorunner/README.md

 * Its goal is to reduce any form of interruption to your focus and flow.

 #### Features
-* Users are able to access Pomorunner in an empty Chrome tab
+* Users are able to access Pomorunner in an empty Chrome tab.
-* Users are able to login to their account using Google OAuth
+* Users are able to login to their account using Google OAuth.
-* Users are able to add tasks to their tasklist
+* Users are able to add tasks to their tasklist.
-* Users are able to add subtasks to a specific task
+* Users are able to add subtasks to a specific task.
-* Users are able to drag and drop the tasks and subtasks
+* Users are able to drag and drop the tasks and subtasks.
-* Users are able to start a Pomodoro timer for each planned tasks
+* Users are able to start a Pomodoro timer for each planned tasks.
-* Users are able to see their info and progress synchronised across multiple different tabs
+* Users are able to see their info and progress synchronised across multiple different tabs.
-* Users are able to view random background photos and quotes every day
+* Users are able to view random background photos and quotes every day.
-* User information and progress will be saved in a backend database
+* User information and progress will be saved in a backend database.

 #### Tech Stack
 * Frontend - React, SCSS